bulgantamiri/fibostackclient/doc/source/cli/man/openstack.rst

 OPTIONS
 =======

-:program:`openstack` takes global options that control overall behaviour and command-specific options that control the command operation.
+:program:`fibostack` takes global options that control overall behaviour and command-specific options that control the command operation.
 Most global options have a corresponding environment variable that may also be used to set the value.
 If both are present, the command-line option takes priority.
 The environment variable names are derived from the option name by dropping the leading dashes ('--'), converting each embedded dash ('-') to an underscore ('_'), and converting to upper case.

-:program:`openstack` recognizes the following global options:
+:program:`fibostack` recognizes the following global options:

 .. option:: --os-cloud <cloud-name>

-    :program:`openstack` will look for a ``clouds.yaml`` file that contains a cloud configuration to use for authentication.
+    :program:`fibostack` will look for a ``clouds.yaml`` file that contains a cloud configuration to use for authentication.
 See CLOUD CONFIGURATION below for more information.